bootstrap-prime/sx127x_lora/README.md

  A platform-agnostic driver for Semtech SX1276/77/78/79 based boards.
 It supports any device that implements the `embedded-hal` traits.
 Devices are connected over SPI and require an extra GPIO pin for RESET.
-This cate works with any Semtech based board including:
+This crate works with any Semtech based board including:
  * Modtronix inAir4, inAir9, and inAir9B
  * HopeRF RFM95W, RFM96W, and RFM98W
 # Examples